BFLTeam/NTU_Dataset/README.md

 # 8. How to acquire NTU Dataset
 To acquire NTU dataset, please first download the "Data Release Agreement.pdf" file.
 Open this file using pdf reader.
 Select the dataset you want to acquire in Section A. Print the agreement and sign on page 2.
-Scan the signed copy and send back to yi.huangy@ntu.edu.sg with title "Application for NTU Dataset".
+Scan the signed copy and send back to yan.ren@ntu.edu.sg with title "Application for NTU Dataset".
 A download link to the corresponding dataset will be send to you once after we receive the signed agreement file.

 # 9. More datasets